Cash Advance Apps

 Scam reports

-Even though Klover is a legit company, we found 40+ reviews published recently describing the service as scammy (for context, this is out of hundreds we analyzed).
-About 30 users explicitly call the service a “scam”, “fraud”, or “thieves”, while others report unauthorized charges or missing points.
+Even though Klover is a legit company, we found over 40 reviews published recently describing the service as scammy (for context, this is out of hundreds we analyzed).
+About 30 explicitly call the service a “scam”, “fraud”, or “rip-off”, while others report unauthorized charges or hidden fees that make them feel deceived.

 App reviews talking about Scam: